Social | Talent creativity

 Incorporating diverse perspectives and values in both our global leadership team and our cultivation of next-generation management

 The Global Executive Committee (Global EXCO) is the highest global level executive body within the Group overseeing business strategy and execution and consists of executive officers of the Company and leaders responsible for major business entities and functions.
-With five of its 11 members from countries other than Japan, this committee shows the Group’s respect for the inclusion of diverse perspectives and values in management decision-making.
-Furthermore, the Group has established a number of other committees with global talent as members under Global EXCO.
+With five of its 13 members from countries other than Japan, this committee shows the Group’s respect for the inclusion of diverse perspectives and values in management decision-making.
+In addition, in terms of management and execution, committees have been established based on management strategy and issues, and each committee promotes initiatives to resolve issues across the regions and organizations with global talent as members under Global EXCO.

 In order to develop the next generation of management leaders, as the Group pushes forward with leadership development by region and country, we have also been developing "Bridgestone NEXT100", a program to develop the next-generation management leaders since 2020.
-This program nominates approximately 100 individuals globally each year (30 from Japan, 30 from the Americas, 20 from Europe, 20 from Asia / divided into the three levels of Next, Advancing, and Developing Executive) to take part in this program.
-The individuals participate in a town hall meeting with the Global CEO, Executive Vice President, and respective overseas Group Presidents and various management / executive meetings as well as overseas business school training programs.
-In 2024, two participants from the Next Executive were promoted to Vice President and Senior Officer.
-Furthermore, in 2025, another participant was furthermore promoted to Vice President and Senior Officer, and another was appointed as Executive Vice President and Representative Executive Officer of the Company.
-Participants across each of the Group’s SBU’s work to build uniquely Bridgestone-like global management talent to create new DNA.
+This program nominates approximately 100 individuals globally each year (30 from Japan, 30 from the Americas, 20 from Europe, 20 from Asia / divided into three levels of Next, Advancing, and Developing Executive) to take part in this program.
+The individuals participate in a town hall meeting with global / regional management, and various management / executive meetings.
+Five individuals from the program have been appointed to the position of Vice President and Senior Officer or higher so far.
+Participants across each of the Group’s Strategic Business Units (SBU) work to build uniquely Bridgestone-like global management talent to create new DNA.
 This new DNA builds upon its existing Bridgestone DNA of "Focus on quality," "Respect for being on-site," "Being attentive and supportive of customer problems," and "Challenging spirit."

 Cultivating DE&I awareness and culture